 About Me

 Welcome!
-I am a Ph.D.
-Candidate at the University of Wisconsin-Madison Water Resources Engineering Department.
-I am a member of the Hydroclimate Extremes Research Group and Hydroecology Lab at the University of Wisconsin-Madison, and a member of the Voter Group at the University of Delaware.
+I am a Postdoctoral Researcher at the University of Wisconsin-Madison Water Resources Engineering Department.
+I am a member of the Hydroclimate Extremes Research Group and Hydroecology Lab at the University of Wisconsin-Madison and a member of the Voter Group at the University of Delaware.
 My advisors are Dr. Daniel B. Wright, Dr. Steve Lohiede II, and Dr. Carolyn B. Voter.

 I am an atmospheric modeler, computational hydrologist, statistical hydrometeorologist, boundary layer meteorologist, accidental engineer, and most importantly a mentor and teacher.
-My work is focused on better understanding the links between the atmosphere and the land surface where we live in areas of both extreme heterogeneity and human interactions.
-I have extensive experience developing a new land surface parametrization suitable to answer questions relating to human responses to climate change in urban spaces within high resolution climate models.
-I further work with big data in the form of satellites, in-situ, airplane, and imagery data with physically informed methods and statistical/machine learning approaches to quantify the changing extremes in regions around the globe.
-The overarching goal of my research is to create find intradisciplinary answers to inherently intradisciplinary questions that face society now and in the future.
+My work is focused on better understanding the links between the atmosphere and the land surface in areas of both extreme heterogeneity and human interactions.
+I have extensive experience developing a new land surface parametrization suitable to answer questions relating to human responses to climate change in urban spaces within high resolution regional climate models.
+My current research uses big data in the form of satellites, in-situ point observations, airplane, and imagery data with physically informed methods and statistical/machine learning approaches to quantify changes that cities can expect in extremes, both under current and future cliamtes.
+The overarching goal of my research is to create find intradisciplinary answers to inherently intradisciplinary questions that face society.

 Outside of research, I am an active volunteer in both the American Meteorological Society and American Geophysical Union.
 I work to create spaces for those who have been historically excluded in sciences as my own identity of LGBTQIA+ and a first-generation college student gives me a unique context to advocate for others.